Dairy products and margarine

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

 Effective 1 January 1995 (or 1 August 1995, for wheat, barley and their products, butter, dry whey and cream), in compliance with its World Trade Organization (WTO) commitments, Canada converted its agricultural import controls to a system of tariff rate quotas (TRQs).
-Under these TRQs, imports within the TRQ level, i.e., within the access commitment, require a permit issued through either the Supply-Managed Trade Controls or the Non-Supply Managed Trade Controls division of Global Affairs Canada in order to benefit from the lower rate of duty.
+Under these TRQs, imports within the TRQ level, i.e. within the access commitment, require a permit issued through the Trade Controls division of Global Affairs Canada in order to benefit from the lower rate of duty.
 Imports over the quota level, subject to higher rates of duty, may enter under a General Import Permit.
-For wheat, barley and their products, the TRQ is administered on a first-come, first served basis.
+For margarine, food preparations, wheat, barley and their products, the TRQ is administered on a first-come, first-served basis.
 All other TRQs require an allocation to be eligible to use the TRQ.

-Effective 30 December 2018, the Comprehensive and Progressive agreement for Trans-Pacific Partnership (CPTPP) entered into force.
-Consistent with its commitments, Canada introduced 16 new plurilateral TRQs for dairy products and 4 for poultry products.
-Canada is implementing all CPTPP TRQs using interim allocation policies and expects to implement final allocation policies for the 2022 TRQ year.
+Effective 30 December 2018, the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) entered into force.
+Consistent with its commitments, Canada introduced 16 new plurilateral TRQs for dairy products and four for poultry products.

-Canada has initiated a comprehensive review of Canada's supply managed tariff rate quotas (TRQs), including all of Canada's dairy and poultry TRQs and covering all aspects of TRQ allocation and administration.
+New policies for the CUSMA dairy TRQs were implemented in 2022 and new policies for the CPTPP dairy TRQs were implemented in 2024.
+Canada continues a comprehensive review of Canada's supply managed tariff rate quotas (TRQs), which includes Canada's remaining dairy and poultry TRQs and covers all aspects of TRQ allocation and administration.

 Purposes and Coverage of Licensing